ukushu/MacOS_AccessibilityPermission/README.md

 MacOs target > 11.0

-Sandbox status: DOES NOT WORK WITH SANDBOX ENABLED
+Sandbox status: DOES NOT WORK WITH SANDBOX ENABLED ( details are here: https://developer.apple.com/forums/thread/24288 )

 [![Accessibility permission request using Swift][1]][1]